How to Identify Your Brand Personality

 A second source of ideas comes from looking at other brands inside or even outside of your category that are admired or relevant and ask some basic questions.
 What is their personality?
 How strong is it?
 How was it created and maintained?
 In what way does it enhance the brand or the marketing program?
 An airline like Emirates, for example, could look at hotels, financial services firms or online retailers for brand personalities that stand out and are advancing a business strategy or brand.

 A third vehicle is to look at the “three models…” concept from my last post and examine whether any of these three could be relevant in your business context.
-They can be the source of ideas for brand personality elements as well as serving as criteria to select from.
+They can be the source of ideas for brand personality elements as well as serve as criteria to select from.

 Finally, the brands and their offering could be appraised to see what personality elements, if any, are already prevalent.
 What elements could be compatible with existing image and relationships?
 It is much easier and less contrived to build on an existing or embryonic brand personality than to try to create one from scratch.